Both sides get a final chance to talk about SC abortion ban

 COLUMBIA, S.C.
 (AP) — After years of legislative wrangling over a bill that would ban almost all abortions in South Carolina, the public got what likely will be one final chance to speak for or against the ban.

-Dozens of people testified both in person and online at Wednesday’s House subcommittee hearing.
+About 50 people testified both in person and online at Wednesday’s House subcommittee hearing before the panel advanced the proposal.
 The bill passed the Senate last month after years of setbacks.

 South Carolina lawmakers have been holding public hearings for years on the “ South Carolina Fetal Heartbeat and Protection from Abortion Act. ”